sachinchaudhary1808/neohome/src/content/blog/tree-sitter-packaging/index.md

 If you are interested in all of these findings, I've put some packaging for Nix in [https://github.com/viperML/tree-sitter](https://github.com/viperML/tree-sitter).
 It's mostly stuff that I use for myself, but get in contact with me if you want to use it or make it more user-friendly.

+## Update in October 2024

+All grammars just changed from using NPM's `package.json` for storing their metadata, to using a new `tree-sitter.json` [changes in tree-sitter-cpp](https://github.com/tree-sitter/tree-sitter-cpp/commit/96cc3bd0610a9c1fc716adddad946e2167513bdf).

+Time to change all my build systems -- hopefully they keep this new system and don't change it again...